reyamiller/Otto/README.md

-# bendesky-ot2
+# Otto
-Files for the Opentrons OT-2 robot in the Bendesky lab.
+Files for the Opentrons OT-2 robot, Otto, in the Bendesky lab.